tim-shand/www-tshand-com/README.md

 # Personal Portfolio/Blog Website (tshand.com)

 Personal blog website to document my IT journey, progress and lessons learned.
-This is a static site deployed using Hugo and Azure Static Web Apps.
+This is a static site deployed using Hugo, Azure Static Web Apps and Github Actions.

-This is my chosen deployment method due to the following:
+Using this style of site generation allows me to create markdown files and push them to this repo.
+Doing so will trigger a Github Actions workflow to build and deploy the site into Azure.

+## Infrastructure and Tools

 - **Azure:**
-  - Existing knowledge and experience with the cloud service provider.
+  - Existing knowledge and experience with this cloud service provider.
   - Free tier offering for Static Web Apps.
   - Built-in integration options for Github.
-- **IaC:**
+- **Bicep**
-  - Bicep for cloud resource provisioning.
+  - Infra-as-Code for Azure resource provisioning.
-  - Domain-specific language (DSL) for Azure.
-  - Azure native langugage with excellent support for new features.
+  - Domain-specific language (DSL) for Azure, with excellent support for new features.
+  - No need to maintain a state file (like Terraform) as it's built into Azure.
 - **Hugo:**
-  - Quick and easy to setup and run.
-  - Uses Markdown for blog posts.
+  - Static site generator, uses Markdown files for blog posts.
-  - Can host in Azure Static Web Apps for free.
+  - Free, simple to setup and run.
+- **Github Actions:**
+  - New code commits trigger static site rebuild.
+  - Easily integrated into Bicep module for IaC deployment.

 ## Hugo